solosito/IMcoders/README.md

 `rviz`

 ## Troubleshooting
-### Missing dependencies
+### Missing dependencies while building
-If you are missing dependencies for any package in this repo, from the workspace try:
+If you are missing dependencies for any package in this repo, source the workspace and install the missing dependencies for the packages not building:
+`source ~/imcoders_ws/devel/setup.bash`
 `rosdep install <package_name>`

 for instance:
 `rosdep install imcoders_control`